-Instead of the desktop version, on larger boards and Raspberry PIs (2.3 onwards) you can serve a React.JS based single page web application that needs no installation.
+Instead of the desktop version, on Raspberry PIs you can serve a React.JS based single page web application that needs no installation.
 It works on a wide range of mobile phones, desktop and tablet devices.
+It is not supported in the Arduino or mbed environment directly at the moment.

 To open the app, simply browse to the device on the configured host and port.
 For example if the device were 192.168.2.2 and the port were 8080, you would connect to http://192.168.2.2:8080, in the case of port 80 you can omit the port number.